htruong/htruong.github.io/hackable.md

 ## Smartphones and Tablets

 I am quite reluctant to write about smartphones because there is a new phone released every day.
-So of course this will be outdated.
+So of course this is outdated the moment you read it.

 ### Google Nexus 5 (2013) and Google Nexus 7 (2013)